 In the case of a Customer Support team, it is easy to tie these results to the team.
 Just as important, there are many inputs from a lot of different people, so the numbers can change a lot.
 Reports from 200 people in a month on a three-point satisfaction scale yields 600 points, so it’s relatively easy to prove improvement.
 To turn a 90% satisfaction rate (540/600) to a 92% rate, improve your approach such that 10 people give you one extra point.
 Also, with more raters, personal biases are less of a problem.
 Even if some of your customers are prejudiced about your nose ring or your gender, you can still find 10 who won’t care.
 (Or remove the nose ring while at work!)

 However, most workers do not directly provide deliverables to large numbers of people, and they are not solely responsible for the “sat score.”
 (Even Customer Support people can only do so much; if the product they are supporting sucks, they can get low scores despite doing their support duties perfectly.)
 Most people are in the reverse case where their input is only a small part of a larger output.
 If your team is responsible for laying water pipes in a new residential neighborhood, the project manager may be the only person you have to please.
-Here’s hoping he or she isn’t bigoted against the majority race on your team—nothing you do is likely to get a positive sat score.
+Here’s hoping the PM isn’t bigoted against the majority race on your team—nothing you do is likely to get a positive sat score.
 Beyond that, a problem with leaky pipes could have occurred in the design, materials, manufacture, storage, transportation, and/or laying of the pipe.
 Plus the PM has often moved on by the time problems arise, and the general contractor may never know who was at fault!

 That scenario also raises the issue of delays in measurement.
 Say customers are really unhappy with one feature on a new oven design.
 You could potentially tie that to the team who designed that feature.
 But there may be a gap of years from the time they developed it to the time reports come rolling in.
-And again, the team members don’t have full control: Maybe they gave the product manager exactly what he or she wanted.
+And again, the team members don’t have full control: Maybe they gave the product manager exactly what she wanted.

 A more logical approach seems to be having your internal Customer supply the ratings.
 Now you are back to the low-variability issue, however.
 One person using a 10-point scale is likely to only go up or down by a point or two per period, but that jump would equal a substantial 10%−20% change.
 Furthermore, they will be influenced by the desire to keep a good working relationship with you, and can’t be anonymous, so they might not give honest ratings.
 Even if you throw in some other stakeholders, that doesn’t help much.
 With one or a few raters, bias becomes a factor again, and the ratings can be strongly impacted by irrational demands.
 I have been forced to work with more than one product or sales manager who made impossible promises to their customers without consulting the R&D teams, and then got angry when the teams could not deliver on those promises.